potassco/asprilo/docs/index.md

 # Key Components

-Essentially, ASPRILO provides the following components:
+ASPRILO provides the following essential components:

 -   A detailed [problem specification](specification.md), stipulating the problem domain including variations as well as the technical I/O format